anderson-joyle/D365-FinOps-Cheatsheet/README.md

 In order to *copyCustomStagingToTarget* be executed, you need to set field *Set-based processing* as **TRUE**.
 *Data management workspace > Data entities button*
 ![set-based](https://github.com/anderson-joyle/D365O-Cheatsheet/blob/master/prints/set_base_field.PNG)

+#### Exporting large amounts of data
+A list of few things to take into consideration before exporting a millions of records:
+* Do your best to skip staging.
+This wont be possible if your entity has any computed field or container field.
+Data management will info about any other field type that is preventing your to skip staging.
+* When exporting to a BYOD, make sure you have enough [DTU](https://docs.microsoft.com/en-gb/azure/azure-sql/database/service-tiers-dtu) assigned to your target Azure database.

 #### Handling errors messages
 Basically there are two types of data entities errors messages: from *View excecution log* message and *View staging data* message. *View excecution log* displays messages in macro way e.g. "Could not connect into system X", while *View staging data* displays messages to each distinct staging table record.